Did you know about the benefits of breastfeeding for the baby mother? Read on to learn all about the ideal diet during lactation.

 Grains provide good carbs, fibre, and other nutrients for lactating mothers.
 Also, grains help to keep you fuller for longer.
 Some examples of whole grains are:

 Protein helps to build up muscle wear and tear and repair damaged muscles.
-Adding protein to your diet may help in better functioning of the body.
+Adding protein to your diet may help in the better functioning of the body.
 Some examples of protein-rich foods are:

 Omega-3 fatty acids, abundant in seafood, can help a baby's brain develop normally.
 Excellent options include sardines, salmon and trout due to their high omega-3 and low mercury content.
 Mothers who are lactating should avoid eating mackerel and tuna, as they are high in mercury which is harmful to their health.